-Two significant interactions between factors were also identified from Table 4: signal phasing and traffic pattern, and between traffic pattern and ramp spacing.
+Two significant interactions between factors

+were also identified from (Table 5): signal phasing and traffic pattern, and between traffic pattern and ramp spacing.
 The plots of the interactions between signal phasing and traffic pattern may provide good information, but not discussed in this paper.
+As indicated in the figures, the performance of each signal phasing strategy varied for different traffic patterns.
 The results of the Tukey's multiple comparison procedure for stops are also investigated.
 Three levels of groups were identified from each of traffic pattern and ramp spacing.
 Therefore, it might be concluded that the stop variable was more sensitive than the average delay variable.